 Head over to a retailer like Long Leash on Life (in Albuquerque 299-8800) and get a variety of toys for you to flop around in front of your feisty kitty.
 Also check out www.ourpets.com for a Bubble Mouse that drives itself.
 Or you can tie a couple of feathers to a string on your ankle so he can pounce on a flopping “wounded bird” as you walk around.
 Rotate the toys often so he’ll never know what to expect.
 It’ll be like a safari.

 Watch your cat carefully and only pet him when he’s calm.
 If his eyes are dilated or the tip of his tail is twitching you can whip out a toy or just ignore him.
-If he’s about to attack blast him with a compressed air can.
+If he’s about to attack, ignore, stand up, and allow him to drop onto the floor.
+Then walk away.
 Avoid direct interactions when he’s on the hunt.
 Fighting with him will only inflame him and make you the bad guy.